Last Updated on: 23rd May 2022, 03:34 pm

-Ring (previously: SFLphone) – a free software for universal communication which respects the freedoms and privacy of its users.
+Ring (previously: SFLphone; now: Jami) – a free software for universal communication which respects the freedoms and privacy of its users.
 It is published under the GNU General Public License 3.
 Ring is developed by Savoir-faire Linux with the help of a global community of users and contributors.
 Savoir-faire Linux is a Canadian company specialized in Linux and free software.
 In November 2016, it became part of the GNU Project.

 The goals of Ring are: